 In addition to the requirements for working conditions, Generation Z, which does not know technology-free living, has criteria for areas of activity.
 Thus, according to surveys, university graduates and students most want to work in IT, because they believe that eventually the need for employees will disappear and everything will be automated.

 Young people also prefer audit and consulting companies, but they must be large, and even better, international.
 They are the least willing to work in the banking sector and believe that computer operations will be much better in the future.

 Generation Z is not afraid to quit if they don't like something and look for a new job.
 Besides, they will try to create their dream job and not seek out ordinary jobs.
-Therefore, the labor market with the mass arrival of Generation Z is waiting for new trends, which will have to be adjusted to all.
+Therefore, the labor market with the mass arrival of Generation Z is waiting for new trends, which will have to be adjusted for all.

 Employers will need to create the right conditions to get motivated young people involved, and previous generations will need to try to exceed Generation Z so as not to lose what has been gained over the years.